Interactive Workshops

 Raise Happy Children: Parenting for Optimism and Resilience

 Research tells us that “things” don’t really make us happy.
 While temperament is inborn, parents can actually help children increase optimism (positive outlook and hopefulness) and resilience (ability to effectively bounce back from challenges).
-These capacities are strongly connected to well-being and success.
-You will examine your day to day interactions and consider approaches that will increase these important traits in yourself and your children.
-You will also gain the courage to set limits on “stuff” and focus on what counts in building a happy family.
+These traits are strongly connected to well-being and success.
+Learn everyday strategies to build happiness from the inside out—for the whole family.

 Routines, Chores and Family meetings: Get a little more organized and have more fun!